Locally Run Car Hire for the Bay of Kotor

 Our Vehicles and What They Handle

 Each car in the fleet is chosen for the realities of Montenegrin roads.
-The compact hatchbacks — Fiat Panda, VW Polo, Renault Clio — slot into the narrow lane beside the River Gate where larger vehicles simply cannot fit.
+The compact hatchbacks, Fiat Panda, VW Polo, Renault Clio, slot into the narrow lane beside the River Gate where larger vehicles simply cannot fit.
 For families or longer trips, the mid-size SUVs (Dacia Duster, Nissan Qashqai) carry luggage comfortably and handle the loose gravel on the Vrmac ridge approach without hesitation.
 Premium saloons suit the motorway run to Podgorica or the cross-border highway to Dubrovnik.
-Every vehicle is serviced in Tivat at our own garage, checked between rentals, and returned to you with a full tank of fuel and verified tyre pressures for mountain driving.
+Vehicles are serviced by our partner operators in Tivat, checked between rentals, and delivered with a full tank of fuel and verified tyre pressures for mountain driving.

-Ask us which mornings the cruise liners dock and fill the Old Town car parks to bursting.
-We will advise you to arrive before 07:30 or divert to Dobrota instead.
-Ask about the Vrmac ridge hike and we will pinpoint exactly where to leave the car at the trailhead near Prcanj.
-From the Kamenari-Lepetane ferry schedule to the quietest hour at the Debeli Brijeg checkpoint, our advice comes from daily driving — not from a reprinted guidebook.
+Ask us which mornings the cruise liners dock and fill the Old Town car parks to bursting, we can advise you to arrive before 07:30 or divert to Dobrota instead.
+Ask about the Vrmac ridge hike and we can point you toward the trailhead near Prcanj.
+From the Kamenari-Lepetane ferry schedule to the quietest hour at the Debeli Brijeg checkpoint, we draw on local knowledge from partners and drivers working across the bay.

 A Typical Week Behind the Wheel